Battle of Karnal: Mughal Uprising and sack of Delhi

-Nader sent forth 1,000 cavalrymen to each district of the city to ensure the collection of taxes.
+Nader sent 1,000 cavalrymen to each district of the city to ensure the collection of taxes.
 But perhaps the greatest riches were plundered from the treasuries of the Mughal dynasty's capital.
-The Peacock Throne was also taken away by the Persian army, and thereafter served as a symbol of Persian imperial might.
-Among a trove of other fabulous jewels, Nader also gained the Koh-i-Noor ("Mountain of Light") and Darya-ye Noor ("Sea of Light") diamonds.
+The Peacock Throne was taken by the Persian army, and thereafter served as a symbol of Persian imperial might.
+Among other jewels, Nader also gained the Koh-i-Noor ("Mountain of Light") and Darya-ye Noor ("Sea of Light") diamonds.
 It is estimated that the total worth of the treasures plundered came to perhaps 700 million rupees.
 This was roughly the equivalent to £90 million sterling at the time, or £8.2 billion sterling in the early 21st century.

 Persian troops left Delhi at the beginning of May 1739, also taking with them thousands of elephants, horses, and camels, all loaded with the booty they had collected.
 The plunder seized from India was so rich that Nader stopped taxation in Persia for a period of three years following his return.
 On Nader's return to Iran, Sikhs fell upon Nader's army and seized a large amount of booty and freed the slaves in captivity.

 The Maathir-ul-Umara states that Khudayar Khan answered:

 "We from the time of our forefathers were the servants of the King of India, if we had shown an inclination for you, you would not have believed us."